Wach-E/interviews/Cloud_DevOps-asc/README.md

-1. Use Helm Chart to install a postgresql
+1. Use Helm Chart to install a postgresql. <br>
 Hints:
 - take care about the persistent disk.
 - write down your chart files and bash commands.